 \section{Analysis}

 The analysis pipeline starts with the Monte Carlo (MC) generation of the process shown in Figure~\ref{fig:feynman} of proton-proton collisions, $p \, p \rightarrow N \tau^\pm, N \rightarrow \ell^+ \ell^- \vvbar{\tau}$.
-The data generation is performed with MadGraph5\_aMC@NLO \cite{Alwall:2014} (MG) at a center of mass energy of $\sqrt{s}=\SI{13}{TeV}$.
+The data generation is performed with MadGraph5\_aMC@NLO \cite{Alwall_2014} (MG) at a center of mass energy of $\sqrt{s}=\SI{13}{TeV}$.
 The MC samples provide the four-momenta for all particles involved in the interaction, covering the specified HNL mass range of $0.5 \leq m_N \leq 20$~GeV with the step of $\SI{0.25}{GeV}$.
 HNL lifetimes and branching ratios are calculated based on the results of \cite{Bondarenko:2018ptm} and validated against the \texttt{SM\_HeavyN\_NLO} model \cite{Alva:2015, Degrande:2016}.

-The macroscopic decay of the HNL is handled in post-processing \cite{W2HNL:2025} where lifetimes are drawn from a statistical distribution centered around the theoretical values predicted for the given model parameters ($m_N$, $\Theta_\tau$)~\cite{Bondarenko:2018ptm} and taking into account actual $\gamma$-factor for each of the HNLs in the sample.
+The macroscopic decay of the HNL is handled in post-processing,\footnote{\href{https://github.com/edtireli/W2HNL}{https://github.com/edtireli/W2HNL}} where lifetimes are drawn from a statistical distribution centered around the theoretical values predicted for the given model parameters ($m_N$, $\Theta_\tau$)~\cite{Bondarenko:2018ptm} and taking into account actual $\gamma$-factor for each of the HNLs in the sample.
 Using these sampled lifetimes, the 3D position of the decays is computed in the coordinate system, centered on the interaction point.

 The displacement of the decay vertex from the interaction point is determined separately for the transverse and longitudinal directions.

 To each di-lepton event we apply the selection criteria listed in Table~\ref{tab:cut_table} and further discussed in Section~\ref{subsec:selection}.
 The event selection criteria, listed in Table~\ref{tab:cut_table}, largely follow those of the displaced vertex analysis in~\cite{ATLAS:2022atq}.
 The kinematic cuts are standard for this type of analysis, with particular attention given to the invariant mass and decay volume selection criteria, which are discussed in detail in the sections below.